This post may contain affiliate links and spoilers. Please read our disclosure policy.

-Since college, Carole and Marcus have been together, and that has led to a marriage, their daughter Maggie, and their son Travis.
-But, after Marcus losing his job, and his landscaping business struggling, combined with Carole needed $10 million for a new affordable housing development, there is a fear part of the dream is over.
-This leads to Carole wishing that she perhaps took a job at this corporation named Nexcorp that she could have worked at around the time she got pregnant with Travis.
+Since college, Carole and Marcus have been together, and that has led to a marriage, their daughter Maggie and their son Travis.
+But, after Marcus loses his job and his landscaping business struggles, combined with Carole needing $10 million for a new affordable housing development, there is a fear part of the dream is over.
+This leads to Carole wishing that she perhaps took a job at Nexcorp that she could have worked at around the time she got pregnant with Travis.
 Said wishful thinking conjures up Iris, who allows Carole to live out a few different lives to see if the life she currently has is so bad.

 Marcus and Carole’s Relationship

-The whole college part which features how Marcus and Carole met and became a couple, when I tell you those 5 to 10 minutes are 90s level romance – honestly, it’ll make you wonder what Jay Cipriani could do outside of making holiday movies.
-For, genuinely, when the flashforward happens to them in present day, honestly, you may find yourself wishing you got to see all the years the film skips through to continue to see all the warm nights, cold winters, and get a sense of how things were as they got married, had their first child, and so much more.
+The whole college part which features how Marcus and Carole met and became a couple, when I tell you those 5 to 10 minutes are 90s-level romance – honestly, it’ll make you wonder what Jay Cipriani could do outside of making holiday movies.
+For, genuinely, when the flashforward happens to them in present day, honestly, you may find yourself wishing you got to see all the years the film skips through to continue to see all the warm nights and cold winters and get a sense of how things were as they got married, had their first child, and so much more.

 The Whole Family Dynamic